edward-shen/mangadex-home-rs/README.md

 You may need to set a client secret, see Configuration for more information.

+# Migration

+Migration from the official client was made to be as painless as possible.
+There are caveats though:
+  - If you ever want to return to using the official client, you will need to clear your cache.
+  - As this is an unofficial client implementation, the only support you can probably get is from me.

+Otherwise, the steps to migration is easy:
+  1. Place the binary in the same folder as your `images` folder and `settings.yaml`.
+  2. Rename `images` to `cache`.

 # Client implementation

 This client follows a secure-first approach.
 As such, your statistics may report